A Parallel Architecture

 About Chioco Design

-Founded in 2005 by Jamie Chioco, Chioco Design is a small firm in Austin, Texas.
+Chioco Design is a small firm in Austin, founded by Jamie Chioco in 2005.
 Chioco graduated from the University of Oklahoma School of Architecture.
-A resident of Austin for 20 years, Chioco is personally invested in the design elements of the city.
-The firm’s designs, especially restaurant and bar, can be seen all around the city.
-Chioco has also expanded to work on projects in Tennessee, Colorado, and California.
-The firm is dedicated to using local talent and materials.
-Working on projects ranging from residential to larger-scale commercial work, Chioco knows how to communicate with both homeowners and the commercial world.
-Function is of utmost importance to this firm.
-They have been featured in Architect Magazine, Archdaily, Eater Austin, The Austin Chronicle, and Apartment Therapy.
+As a resident of Austin for 20 years, Chioco is personally invested in the design elements of the city.
+The firm’s designs, especially for bars and restaurants, are prominent all around the city.
+Chioco’s work spans not only the Austin area but also Tennessee, Colorado, and California.
+The firm is dedicated to using local talent and materials, with function serving as a central aspect of its work.
+The studio’s work includes residential and large-scale commercial projects, some of which have been featured in Architect Magazine, Archdaily, Eater Austin, The Austin Chronicle, and Apartment Therapy.

-One unique and iconic project is their collaboration with Torchy’s Tacos.
-They have currently provided the designs for 35 Torchy’s locations.
-Each one is different and captures the eclectic vibe of Torchy’s.
-The location on South Congress features a bold design that seems to get inspiration from an old car wash.
-The extensive outdoor area is perfect for the fast food Austin establishment.
-The lighted “Torchy’s” sign on top adds a modern element.
-Another unique undertaking is the ‘micro’ restaurant called Counter 3.Five.VII.
-Designed so that everyone in the intimate 26-seat restaurant will have direct contact with the chef, the space embodies a collaborative environment.
-Because there will be no servers (and no tips), design elements such as custom silverware holders are displayed on the tables so new cutlery does not have to be delivered for each course.
+One unique and iconic project is the firm’s collaboration with Torchy’s Tacos.
+Chioco has provided the designs for three of its locations—two in Austin and one in Denver—each one unique yet still embodying the eclectic vibe of Torchy’s.
+The location on South Congress features a bold design inspired by an old car wash.
+It features an extensive outdoor area perfect for the Austin fast-food establishment, complemented by a fluorescent Torchy’s sign on top that adds a stylish element.
+Another unique undertaking is the micro-restaurant called Counter 3.Five.VII.
+The quaint 26-seat restaurant embodies an intimate environment designed to keep everyone directly in contact with the chef.
+Custom silverware holders are placed on the tables for patrons who need new cutlery after each course.
 Sliding doors are used as the partition between the restaurant and the spacious wine bar area.

-Clayton and Little have worked on numerous restaurant projects.
-A fantastic example of their work is Mattie’s at Green Pastures, for which they converted a 120-year-old Victorian home to be used for a 70-year-old, family-run restaurant.
-The design included both restaurant and event space, with distinct entry points for the separate guest experiences.
-New outdoor patios, a bar, and a restroom pavilion were added to assist with large events.
-Another featured restaurant project is Clark’s Oyster Bar, located on West 6th.
-The 1,400-square-foot former Portabla Restaurant was renovated from the inside out with all new equipment.
-The dining area is now situated around a 300-gallon aquarium.
-Stained wood, polished stone, and patterned tile was used to create a simple but rich palette.
-The restaurant also a cozy outdoor dining area with an awning.
+Clayton Korte has worked on numerous restaurant projects.
+A fantastic example of their work is Mattie’s at Green Pastures, for which they converted a 120-year-old Victorian home for the 70-year-old, family-run restaurant.
+The design included both restaurant and event space, with distinct entry points for separate guest experiences.
+New outdoor patios, a bar, and a restroom pavilion were added to accommodate large events.
+Another featured restaurant project is Clark’s Oyster Bar located on West 6th.
+The 1,400 square feet site of the former Portabla Restaurant was renovated from the inside out with all new equipment.
+The dining area is now situated around a 300-gallon aquarium and features stained wood, polished stone, and patterned tiles to create a simple but rich palette.
+The restaurant also has a cozy outdoor dining area with an awning.

 Furman + Keil Architects